 Virtual Ergonomic Assessments

-Employers have a legal responsibility to ensure that their employees’ health and wellbeing is not compromised during this period of uncertainty.
-The lack of supportive equipment, suitable workspaces and often the requirement to use laptops for a prolonged period means that the potential for musculoskeletal injuries is significantly exacerbated, predisposing employers to an increased likelihood of claims and cost of doing business.
+Employers have a legal responsibility to ensure that their employees’ health and wellbeing is not compromised.
+In work-from-home arrangements, the lack of supportive equipment, suitable workspaces and often the requirement to use laptops for a prolonged period means that the potential for musculoskeletal injuries is significantly exacerbated, predisposing employers to an increased likelihood of claims and cost of doing business.

 ”Make your safety program a key part of your company culture by actively committing to it at all levels of leadership